beamimc/degenerate_coder_designer/README.md

   plotly==4.14.3
   streamlit==1.3.0
   ```
-  - install each by pip
+  - install each by pip install
-  - install all by: `pip -r requirements.txt`
+  - install all by: `pip install -r requirements.txt`
 # Run program
  ## Run GUI version running on server (Recomended)
  1. Open this url in your browser